qu3vipon/query-patterns/README.md

 # query-patterns
 Declare query-access patterns in code and verify matching DB indexes.
 Supports SQLAlchemy and Django, both schema-based and database introspection modes.
+SQLModel is also supported, as it is built on top of SQLAlchemy.

 ## Motivation
 As projects grow, the number and variety of database queries increase.